- The Royal and Ancient Golf Club votes on admitting female members on Thursday

 "There is no comparison with our wealth and the wealth that is in the men's club," Dobie added.
 "They still have a waiting list for membership.
 They are in a very fortunate position financially.

 "The ladies' club might just be sustainable if we have a closer relationship with the men's club."

-In fact, Dobie argues that closer relationships between men and women in the game of golf -- and beyond -- could be the solution to the furore over the female-ban at Muirfield.
+In fact, Dobie argues that closer relationships between men and women in the game of golf -- and beyond -- could be the solution to any future furore over female-ban at major golf clubs.